-It is a mild but common skin condition that is characterized by a pink, ovoid, and scaly rash.
+It is a mild but common skin condition characterized by a pink, oval, and scaly rash.

-Although it can occur at any age, it is seen most often in people between the ages of 10 and 35 years.
+Although it can occur at any age, it is seen most often in people between 10 and 35 years.

-Pityriasis rosea is usually harmless and has a natural course some weeks.
+Pityriasis rosea is usually harmless and has a natural course for some weeks.

 There are no medications or treatments available to shorten your course.